Radhach9027/MVVM-T/README.md

 * Special Global components like (CustomSegmentControl, DatePicker, ImagePicker, LocationManager, PopupList, Validators, Alerts, ToastView, LoadingIndicator,CustomPopup, UserDefaultsHelper)

-* It has many helpful extension, where it's very handy once you start developing any app.
+* It has many helpful extension, where those will become handy once you start developing any app.

 * Biometric authentication (FaceID, TouchID)